Reshma's Personal Tips on How To Use Henna

 HOW DO I APPLY HENNA?

-A suggested minimum time to keep henna in your hair is one hour and a half.
+A suggested minimum time to keep henna in your hair is 3-4 hours.
 I like to set aside a morning and either catch up on some housework – doing laundry or cleaning, or squeeze in some down time with a favorite TV show!

 Henna is easiest to apply if you start by sectioning out your hair, from the bottom up.
 Use as many hair clips as you need, starting at the back of your neck and making your way up to the crown of your hair.
 Make sure to use the gloves provided with the package of Classic Henna – the dyeing benefits of henna will work on your hands too if you’re not careful!